UnKnownWebGeek/linkhub.monster/README.md

-# personal-bio-page
+# linkhub.monster

-### Overview
+## Overview
-The **Personal Bio Page** is a self-hosted, customizable, and responsive webpage designed to manage and showcase personal or professional links.
-This project allows users to create a central bio page with features like link management, sub-bio pages, and an admin UI for easy updates.
-Inspired by popular bio page generators, this project is built with scalability in mind, using the latest design trends, such as fluted motion.
+**LinkHub.Monster** is a self-hosted bio page to manage and showcase personal/professional links.
+It features an admin UI, dynamic link management, sub-bio pages, and Google Analytics integration, all within a sleek, customizable design.

 ### Features
 - **Admin UI**: A user-friendly dashboard for managing bio content, images, and links.